-Membrane, Vinyl & Panel (MVP) Gauge
+Bullybag MVP – Membrane Vinyl & Panel Gauge

-For Vinyl Siding: Determine the grade of siding to suggest
+For Vinyl Siding: Determine the grade of siding to suggest and estimate for.

-The Rare Earth Magnet on the MVP Gauge helps you differentiate and document panel types from each other.
+The Rare Earth Magnet on the MVP Gauge™ helps you differentiate and document panel types (steel vs aluminum)

 1. Identify the type of material you are inspecting.